 Some of the recipes are my own original ideas, but many are taken from other sources like cookbooks, friends and the internet.
 Often I will “doctor” these recipes to make them more nutritious or more palatable to a young audience.
 I try to use as much local seasonal ingredients as possible and encourage families to try their own small gardens, too.
 When trying new recipes, I get some “Yums” and along the way I get a lot of “Yucks” too.

 Parents shouldn’t be discouraged if they get some “Yuck” reactions.
 I see the “Super Yuck” as a necessary exposure to a new nutritious food.
 It may take several exposures before a child develops an acceptance for a new taste.
 It’s also a learning opportunity for trying new methods of preparing that food.
 Feel free to do your own “doctoring” of these recipes to suit your family’s tastes and needs.
 Remember that kids’ palates are picky by nature.
 Until children are exposed to foods repeatedly, their palates may not change.
 My hope is that some of my recipes and experiences will help parents to bring a foundation of adventurous, nutritious eating to their children.
-See more on the subject of picky eaters.

 DOCTOR YUM’S BIOGRAPHY